zxl20zxl/MBAlertView/README.md

 ### Alerts

-There are now two alert style, Classic and Flat.
+There are now two alert styles, Classic and Flat.
 Flat is the iOS 7 style.

 To create a flat alert: